 Due to the potentially immense amount of data that could result, geofences cannot be created on locations that are larger than 2 square kilometres.

 Figure 2.
-Trade Area insights from the corresponding Visitor Report for Burlington IKEA Location.
+Trade Area insights from the corresponding Visitor Report for an undisclosed location.

 Application 3.
 Predictive Modelling